Different Types Of Fume Hoods

 3. Double-faced Fume Hood

-A double-faced fume hood is most ideal for demonstrations.
+A double-faced fume hood is ideal for demonstrations.
 It has entrances on both sides and allows for 360-degree viewing.
-This type of fume-hood can come as a typical bench-top or wall installation or as a portable unit.
+This type of fume hood can come as a typical bench-top or wall installation or as a portable unit.
 These are usually in classrooms or laboratories where teaching demonstrations are frequent.

 double faced fume hood